Client Login

 Flat Rate vs. Tiered Rate Structures

 Flat rate factoring charges a set percentage for each invoice, offering cost predictability.
 Conversely, tiered rates vary based on how long an invoice remains unpaid, starting lower and increasing over time.
+A tiered rate structure is a model where the fee increases at set intervals (such as every 10 to 30 days) based on how long the invoice remains unpaid.
 While tiered rates may offer lower initial costs, they can accumulate higher charges if payments are delayed, often increasing every 10 to 30 days.

 Choosing between flat rate and tiered structures depends on a business’s cash flow needs and payment patterns.